| Download Jade - template engine Jade is a high performance template engine heavily influenced by Haml

 input(name='user[name]')

-or immediate tag text:
+or immediate tag text: label Username:

 input(name='user[name]')

-Tags that accept _only_ text such as script and style do not
+Tags that accept _only_ text such as scriptandstyledo not

-need the leading | character, for example:
+need the leading|character, for example: html

 head